kevin11h/Andrew-Yang2020/README.md

 3. YANG BLUE Hex Code: #133467 RGB: 19, 52, 103
 4. YANG BLUE DARK Hex Code: #13294B RGB: 19, 41, 75 CMYK: 99, 86, 42, 41
 5. YANG GOLD Hex Code: #F2A00F RGB: 242, 160, 15

+Andrew Yang is offering You $1,000 per month!

+Andrew is an American, parent and patriot campaigning in the 2020 elections for the office of Presidency of the United States. rescuing us from the future massive global economic crisis caused by AI & automation.
+He places all of us forward on the paths of progress with the big 3 principles and policies to save society:

+1. Freedom Dividend OR Universal Basic Income
+2. Medicare for All
+3. Human-Centered Capitalism

+Vote for Andrew and join the fight as we enter into one of the most exciting revolutionary moments in time, to rewriting the rules for the future of our children and changing the face of history for the next stage in the dawn of the 21st century.

+About Andrew:

+Andrew Yang is an entrepreneur and author running for President as a Democrat in 2020.
+Andrew has worked in startups and early-stage growth companies as a founder or executive for almost twenty years.
+In 2011 he founded Venture for America, a national entrepreneurship fellowship that has helped create almost 3,000 jobs in Detroit, Cleveland, Pittsburgh, Baltimore and other cities throughout the country.
+In his book The War on Normal People, he explains the mounting crisis of the automation of labor and makes the case for the Freedom Dividend, a Universal Basic Income of $1,000 a month for every American as well as other policies to progress to the next stage of capitalism.
+Andrew was named a Presidential Ambassador of Entrepreneurship by the White House under the Obama administration and a Champion of Change for his work with Venture for America.
+He lives in New York City with his wife and two sons.